H&M says recovery uneven after March-May sales tumble 50%

 Shoppers hold branded H&M clothing store bags in London.

-H&M, the world’s second-biggest fashion retailer, on Monday reported a sharp but slightly smaller than expected drop in second-quarter sales as measures to slow the Covid-19 pandemic slammed the sector.
+H&M, the world’s second-biggest fashion retailer, reported a sharp but slightly smaller than expected drop in second-quarter sales as measures to slow the Covid-19 pandemic slammed the sector.

 The Swedish company’s net sales for the three months to May 31st fell 50 per cent from a year earlier to 28.7 billion crowns (€2.7 billion).
 Analysts had on average forecast a fall to 27.5 billion, Refinitiv data shows.
 Online sales jumped 36 per cent.